What Is a Bone Density Scan?

 - Wear comfortable clothing that is free of any metal objects and that is easy to change if you are asked to wear a gown.

 - You may be asked to remove any jewelry as well as your eyeglasses before your exam.

 How Does the Procedure Work?

 Specialized DEXA technology has software that calculates and display bone density measurements on a computer monitor.
 It makes its calculations by sending a thin invisible beam of low dose X-rays with two energy peaks through the bones and soft tissue.
 One peak is absorbed and measures the soft tissue and the other measures the bone.
 The soft tissue is subtracted from the total of the two combined and what remains is the patient’s Body mineral density.

-To schedule an appointment and discuss how we can help you, contact Sugar Mill Diagnostic Imaging today or call 352-628-9900.
+To schedule an appointment or discuss your imaging needs, contact Sugar Mill Diagnostic Imaging today or call us @ 352-628-9900.